Heart and hands icon Pregnancy Resource Ministry Support Gap Calculator

 When you run the calculation, the summary shows the annual program expense, total annual income, support gap, sustainability ratio, and volunteer value.
 The projection table then shows how expense and income move year by year.
 You can download the results as a CSV file for board packets, budget drafts, grant support documents, or leadership retreat notes.

-The annual expense model adds together the main direct service categories.
+The calculator's annual expense model adds the main direct-service categories used in a pregnancy resource ministry.
 Medical expense is annual clients multiplied by medical cost per client.
 Counseling expense is counseling hours multiplied by counseling cost per hour.
 Mentoring expense is mentoring hours multiplied by mentoring cost per hour.
 Material expense is the number of bundles multiplied by bundle cost.
 Those four parts create the program expense total shown in the result area.

 The existing expense formula is preserved below in MathML: